 Pay one-fourth of your Oregon estimated tax on the 15th day of the fourth, sixth, and ninth months of your tax year.
 The last payment is due 15 days after the end of your tax year.
 If your payment due date falls on a Saturday, Sunday, or legal holiday, use the next regular workday.

-Write in the date your fiscal year ends in blue or black ink only on Form 40-V.
+Write in the dates your fiscal year begins and ends in blue or black ink only on Form OR-40-V.

-Form 40-V instructions
+Form OR-40-V instructions

 Obtaining the form